Xyvir/ClickDoc-Inator/README.md

 ## Recommended Workflows
 Export to MD then you can convert to PDF or HTML with Pandoc.
 Style HTML with CSS (example style.css include)

-Export to MD then host in github pages, possibly use custom themes like Just the Docs.
+Export to MD then host in github pages, possibly use custom Jekyll themes like Just the Docs or MkDocs.

 ## Developing
 1. Clone Repo
 2. Open .csproj in VisualStudio 2022 to start vibe-coding.